Yoko0709/data-process-ocean/README.md

 - 🗺️ **Hazard map** created to visualize risk likelihood based on past conditions
 - 📊 **2024 accident case** successfully analyzed by matching to historical clusters

----

-## ✍️ Author

-Ren Zhiyan
-*Master Student, The University of Tokyo*